The Official Website of the Damavand Mountain Guides

 Damavand North-East Route

-Climbing from the northeastern side of Damavand Iran
+Damavand North-East Route Climbing from the northeastern side of Mount Damavand, Iran

-A- Starting from the Gazaneh Village, this route is longer and crosses the Talkh Roud (bitter river).
+A. Starting from Gazaneh Village This option is longer and requires crossing the Talkh Roud River

 It takes about 45 minutes by 4WD car to reached the base of the ascent, which is known as the sheepfold and has a height of about 2870 meters above sea level.
 If you go from n Gazaneh Village, this route passes along the bitter river and passes through different farms to reach the spring of Espe.
 You then have to reach the sheepfold from to the top of a hill below of the Minaret Peak.
 Then, after crossing a steep slope, you will reach Takht Fereydoun Shelter.
 The continuation of this route will reach the north route somewhere and they will reach the summit together.

 If you intend to use your own car, you should go from Tehran to Amol via Haraz Road.
 The Nandal village exit is located on the left side of the road.
 After passing Gaznak, Vana tunnel, Baijan and Pasgah.
-After the Baijan and passing through tunnel number 8, there is a sign on the left side of the road at the beginning of the path that says to Nandel mountaineer's house.
+After the Baijan and passing through tunnel number 8, there is a sign on the left side of the road at the beginning of the path that says to Nandel Mountaineer's House.
 Then drive 16 km to Haji Dela village, 18 km to Mian Deh and 19 km to Nandel.
 Follow the route at a safe speed and finally reach the very beautiful Nandel village at an altitude of about 2300 meters.
 At the beginning of Nandel village, there is a two-story house for climbers, which includes a yard for car parking, two rooms (one big and one small), bathroom and toilet.
 The capacity of Nandel mountaineer's house (in the best case) is about twenty people.
+Visit also Damavand Hiking Trekking Guide.

 If you don't have a tight schedule, we suggest staying in Nandel village one day before the start of the climb, because you can enjoy the beauty of the village and the surrounding plains, and considering the height of Nandel, which is about 2300 meters, your body will have more time to acclimatize and adapt to the high altitude conditions.
 Nandel village is also the destination of climbers who want to climb the roof of Iran from the northern side!
 To reach the sheepfold of Gardaneh Sar, i.e. the beginning of the northeast route (from Nandel), you can use a 4WD car to take you to Gardaneh-Sar sheepfold.
 Of course, you can hike the route on foot with a heavy backpack and reach Gosfandsera and then leave for Takht Fereydoun shelter, and of course one day will be added to the duration of your plan.Gardane Sar sheepfold at an altitude of 2870 meters